3liz/qjazz/README.md

 QJazz is a suite of QGIS based services including:

-* QGIS serverr as microservice
+* QGIS server as microservice
 * OGC Processes server on top of QGIS processing

 This is as set of modules for deploying QGIS based servers and processing services as OGC processes compliant API

-It aims to provide support for scalable deployment of QGIS based services on medium or large infrastructure and has been developped to solve some issues when dealing with large numbers of projects.
+It aims to provide support for scalable deployment of QGIS based services on medium or large infrastructure and has been developed to solve some issues when dealing with large numbers of projects.

 The services are implemented as  wrappers around the QGIS Server api